googleapis/nodejs-game-servers/README.md

+**_THIS REPOSITORY IS DEPRECATED.
+ALL OF ITS CONTENT AND HISTORY HAS BEEN MOVED TO [GOOGLE-CLOUD-NODE](https://github.com/googleapis/google-cloud-node/tree/main/packages/google-cloud-gaming)_**

 [//]: # "This README.md file is auto-generated, all changes to this file will be lost."
 [//]: # "To regenerate it, use `python -m synthtool`."
 <img src="https://avatars2.githubusercontent.com/u/2810941?v=3&s=96" alt="Google Cloud Platform logo" title="Google Cloud Platform" align="right" height="96" width="96"/>